 We encourage those who visit to gaze up at the night sky and open their minds to our vast universe.
 The planetarium serves to inform local communities about the solar system we live in, as well as what lies beyond our own Milky Way Galaxy, and to keep them up-to-date on the latest space missions, explorations and discoveries.

-If you have a group of 10 or more, and you wish to schedule a show, please contact Sean Nolan.
-Please provide the name of your group, the approximate number of people, and a possible date and time.
-At least two weeks notice is required.
+If you have a group of 10 or more, and you wish to schedule a show, please click the link below to submit a request.
+You will be asked to provide the name of your group, the approximate number of people, and two possible dates and times.
+At least two weeks notice is required and there is no cost for showings.

 Normal business hours are between 9:30 a.m. to 4 p.m., Monday through Friday during the academic school year.
 Nighttime and summer shows by special permission only.